Where to find us

 - Utilize portion of stormwater infiltration area as base for first entirely ADA accessible community garden.

-- Sponsored plots (approx. $25 per season) for low income neighbors and families with children.
-Coordination with local schools via Fan advocates.
+- Sponsored plots for low income neighbors and families with children.

 - Removal of three junipers to enhance water conservation.
-Replaces with edible food forest.
+Replaced with edible food forest.

 - Four beds designed specifically for those in wheelchairs or with limited mobility.